dachcom-digital/pimcore-lucene-search/docs/30_Restrictions.md

 # Restrictions
-If you want a seamless integration of protected document crawling, install our [member](https://github.com/dachcom-digital/pimcore-members) plugin.
+If you want a seamless integration of protected document crawling, install our [Members](https://github.com/dachcom-digital/pimcore-members) bundle.

 ### Documents
-Each document needs a meta tag in the head section. the crawler extract and stores the usergroup id(s) from that meta property.
-To allow the crawler to follow all the restricted documents, you need to configure the crawler authentication settings.
+Each document needs a meta tag in the head section. the crawler extract and stores the usergroup id(s) from that meta property..

 > If you're using the Members Bundle this meta property gets assigned automatically.